Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Mastectomy is surgery to remove a breast.
 It’s most often done to treat breast cancer.
 Or it may be done to keep cancer from spreading.
 After a mastectomy, reconstruction can be done to rebuild the breast shape and restore its appearance.
-Reconstruction is done using either breast implants or tissue from another part of the body (flap reconstruction), such as the belly, buttocks, inner thigh, or back.
+Reconstruction is done using either breast implants or tissue from another part of the body (flap reconstruction).
+The tissue can come from the belly, buttocks, inner thigh, or back.
 Mastectomy and reconstruction may be done at the same time.
 Or they may be done separately, so your body can heal in between.
 This sheet explains the surgeries and what to expect.

 Prepare for surgery as you have been told.
 In addition:

-Tell your doctor about all medicines you take.
-This includes herbs and other supplements.
-It also includes any blood thinners, such as warfarin, clopidogral, or daily aspirin.
+Tell your healthcare provider about all medicines you take.
+This includes prescription medicines, over-the-counter medicines, herbs, vitamins, and other supplements.
+It also includes any blood thinners, such as warfarin, clopidogrel, or daily aspirin.
 You may need to stop taking some or all of them before surgery.

-Do not eat or drink during the 8 hours before your surgery, or as directed by your surgeon.
+Follow any directions you are given for not eating or drinking before your surgery.
 This includes coffee, water, gum, and mints.
-(If you have been instructed to take medidcine, take them with a small sip of water.)
+If you have been instructed to take medicines, take them with a small sip of water.

 When the surgeries are done together, mastectomy is done on one or both breasts, followed by reconstruction.
 When the surgeries are done separately, mastectomy is done on one or both breasts, with reconstruction scheduled for a later date.
 Surgery may take 2 to 12 hours depending on your situation.
 Ask your surgeon how long your surgery is expected to take.
 You will stay for 1 or more nights in the hospital.

 An IV (intravenous) line is put into a vein in your arm or hand.
-This delivers fluids and medicine.
+This is used to give you fluids and medicines.